Analogue terrestrial television in the United Kingdom: Channels available

 Prior to the cessation of analogue services, the first four services were available to 99% of households, with the more recent Channel 5 available to around 70%.
-There were additionally a number a smaller local channels available in particular areas, such as Channel M, which was available in Manchester and Six TV available in Oxford, Southampton, Reading and Portsmouth.
+There were additionally a number of smaller local channels available in particular areas, such as Channel M, which was available in Manchester and Six TV available in Oxford, Southampton, Reading and Portsmouth.

-ITV, BBC One and BBC Two carried regional programmes, such as the local news, and continue to do so digitally.
-The ITV Network is made up of a number of regional operators, though a series of consolidations it all being owned by ITV plc, bar two.
+ITV, BBC One and BBC Two carried regional programmes, such as local news, and continue to do so digitally; although digital switchover saw the end of the regionalised BBC Two service in England.
+The ITV Network is made up of a number of regional operators, though a series of consolidations it all being owned by ITV plc, bar two, owned by STV Group plc.

 Additional services

 All channels carried at least one teletext service.
 This included subtitles for many programmes.

 Broadcasters

 The terrestrial analogue services themselves were in most cases unique when compared to most non-analogue broadcast services (such as those available via digital satellite), in that they are much older, contain a much more diverse range of programming, rather than centring on a specific genre (all five major stations carry news bulletins, for example) and all hold some form of public service requirement in terms of their output.